chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 It sees the dhcp requests/replies and extracts the hostname,mac address and ip.
 Then it loads it to a Zeek table and also to a sqlite db for persistancy.

+It adds in the connection id (conn$id) 2 new fields that contains the hostname of the `orig_h` and `resp_h`.
+It does not add the hostname resolving only in the dhcp connections to avoid inserting false data.

+It also add it to `Files::Info` and `X509::Info`, so you can see the hostname field in all the logs of Zeek.

 ## What will not do

 It will not find hostnames of the machines with static ips.